ppwwyyxx/wechat-dump/README.md

 3. Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`
-	+ You might need to change `RES_DIR` in the script if the default is incorrect on your phone.
+	+ Change `RES_DIR` in the script if the location of these directories is different on your phone.
 	+ This can take a while.
-One way that might be slightly faster:
-    + If there's enough free space on your phone, you can log in and archive all required files via `tar` with or without compression, and use `adb pull` to copy the archive.
-Note that `busybox tar` is recommended as the Android system's `tar` may choke on long paths.
+Can be faster to first archive it with `tar` with or without compression, and then copy the archive, `busybox tar` is recommended as the Android system's `tar` may choke on long paths.
-	+ What is needed in the end is a `resource` directory with the following subdir: `avatar,emoji,image2,sfs,video,voice2`.
+	+ In the end, we need a `resource` directory with the following subdir: `avatar,emoji,image2,sfs,video,voice2`.

 4. (Optional) Download the emoji cache from [here](https://github.com/ppwwyyxx/wechat-dump/releases/download/0.1/emoji.cache.tar.bz2) and decompress it under `wechat-dump`.
 This will avoid downloading too many emojis during rendering.